maelyg/ONTViSc-hands-on-training/README.md

 - megablast and the NCBI NT database
 - direct taxonomic read classification using Kraken2 (nucleotide-based) and Kaiju (protein-based).
 This will provide a quick overview of whether samples are predicted to be infected with any viruses and/or viroids, and warrant further investigation.
+We also recommend to filter host reads before performing the direct read searches.
 ```
 # This command will:
 # Check for the presence of adapters